 The Advanced Welsh Baccalaureate Qualification is a compulsory qualification in our sixth form curriculum.
 It is compulsory throughout Wales, being a very highly regarded enhancement to the traditional post-16 curriculum.

 What Is The Advanced Welsh Baccalaureate?

-The Advanced Welsh Baccalaureate – or the Advanced Welsh Bacc – is a modern qualification, which recognises almost everything that young people do at Ysgol Bryn Elian.
-It does not replace current qualifications, such as A levels, but adds to these by providing breadth and balance through a Core programme of activities.
+The Advanced Welsh Baccalaureate - or the Advanced Welsh Bacc - is a modern qualification, which recognises almost everything that young people do at Ysgol Bryn Elian.
+It does not replace current qualifications, such as A levels, but adds to these by providing breadth and balance through a programme of skills-based activities.

 The Advanced Welsh Bacc is divided into two parts:

 The Advanced Skills Challenge A level - this is a stand-alone A level carrying the UCAS tariff of other A level courses.

 A student who has a C or above in GCSE English and Maths, with 2 more A levels or equivalent, will then be awarded the Welsh Baccalaureate Qualification.